averykhoo/recipes/recipes/confectionery/pie-crust.md

 lazy to edit so pasting the whole page here first

-* 2 - 2.5 cups (325 grams) all-purpose flour (or pastry flour, or 1 part cake to 2 parts plain)
+* 350 grams all-purpose flour (or pastry flour, or 1 part cake to 2 parts plain)
     * this is used in 2 parts below
 * 1 teaspoon kosher salt or use 1/2 teaspoon fine sea salt
 * 1 tablespoon sugar, optional
-* 1 cup (230 grams) very cold unsalted butter, cut into 1/2-inch【1.27 cm】 cubes (2 sticks)
+* 250 grams very cold unsalted butter, cut into 1/2-inch【1.27 cm】 cubes (2 sticks)
 * 0 to 8 tablespoons ice water (skip)

 METHOD WHEN USING FOOD PROCESSOR